NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The product failure was huge financial losses incurred at a time when the company was already suffering badly from poor sales due to the lag in digital technology know-how.

-NIHON KOHDEN could not solve the communication problem between main unit and modules
+NIHON KOHDEN gave up solving the communication problem between main unit and modules

 Failure to make a functional measurement data-exchange network meant NIHON KOHDEN was downgraded to be a manufacturer only capable of making configured patient monitors.